moov-io/ach/README.md

 ## Supported and Tested Platforms

 - 64-bit Linux (Ubuntu, Debian), macOS, and Windows
-- Rasberry Pi
+- Raspberry Pi

 Note: 32-bit platforms have known issues and are not supported.

 ## Contributing

 Yes please!
 Please review our [Contributing guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to get started!
-Checkout our [issues for first time contributors](https://github.com/moov-io/ach/contribute) for something to help out with.
+Check out our [issues for first time contributors](https://github.com/moov-io/ach/contribute) for something to help out with.

 This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and uses Go 1.14 or higher.
 See [Golang's install instructions](https://golang.org/doc/install) for help setting up Go.
 You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/ach/releases/latest) as well.
 We highly recommend you use a tagged release for production.